 Maybe you have heard of the "Dig Safe" phone number and associated service and have wondered:

-- What phone number you must dial, exactly, to connect with the service.
+- What phone number you must dial, exactly, to connect with the service

-- What the service is all about.
+- What the service is all about

-- Why it is an important service to take advantage of.
+- Why it is an important service to take advantage of

 What Is the Dig Safe Phone Number?

-I mentioned this service in an earlier FAQ on landscape plans, but the information bears repeating.
 The gist of it is that this is the phone number you should call before plunging that shovel into new ground for any of your DIY landscaping projects (this includes something as simple as transplanting a shrub).
 By dialing this number, you might avoid severing an underground utility cable while digging, so consider it an important part of your planning for any project.

 Now that you have the gist of it, let's dig a little deeper (if you will pardon the pun).